 The Hyden Horseman Road stretches 312 kilometres between Hyden and Norseman (unsurprisingly) and is an excellent alternative to travelling the Great Eastern Highway to Norseman.
 It is mostly gravel, unfenced and is used by road trains shifting ore between mines and processing plants.

-Sheoak Rock, 400 metres north west from the Track, is worth a visit.
-Perhaps as lunch spot.
+Sheoak Rock, 400 metres north-west from the Track, is worth a visit.
+Perhaps as a lunch spot.

 It is a low granite outcrop that has been shown on maps since 1906.
 Trig Station (HYD-33) is on its summit.
 The name of the rock is derived from the swamp sheoak (Casuarina obesa), which is prevalent around the outcrop.
 One of the aboriginal names for sheoaks is Kwowl, a word that is said to mimic the sound of the wind as it blows through the tree’s needle like branches.
 Sheoaks are known as ‘dioecious’ – that is, they have separate male and female plants that are pollinated by the wind.
 In the settled areas these sheoaks were used for fence posts, fuel wood, and to reclaim salt affected areas.